-There’s quite a lot to learn from Edward and Vivian’s struggles with each other teach us a lot about love.
+Most importantly, Edward and Vivian’s struggles with each other teach us a lot about love.
 Relationships have difficulties.
-We bring our histories, our old feelings – in the common vernacular, our baggage.
-The best of relationships, very similar to the best of therapy, help us through them.
+We all bring with us our histories, our old feelings – in the common vernacular, our baggage.
+The best of relationships, like the best of therapy, help us through them.

 As Edward says: strawberries bring out the flavor of champagne.
 That’s what a good relationship cultivates – the best in each partner.
-To get there though, there very often is that baggage to be sorted out.
+To get there though, most often there’s that baggage to be sorted out.
 What kind of baggage do Vivian and Edward bring to their unexpected love?
-What needs to happen to make that love possible?
+And what needs to happen to make that love possible?

 Edward and Vivian are about as unlikely a match as we might find.
 Yet, then again, they’re not.
-Their relationship has 3 qualities that are essential to any good relationship, and to the kind of rescue each one needs.
+Their relationship has 3 Things a loving relationship requires.
+And, to the kind of rescue each one of them needs.

 Vivian stands up for herself.
 She tells Edward exactly how she feels.
 Misunderstandings occur.
 Feelings get hurt.
 It happens in every relationship.
 Cruel things sometimes are even said.
-Openly talking is what’s important – and having the feelings expressed must be listened to and taken seriously.
+Openly talking is what’s important.
+Then, the feelings expressed must be listened to and taken seriously.
 Vivian and Edward learn, in Pretty Woman.

 On Edward’s part – he’s more honest than he’s probably ever been with a woman or himself.
-He admits to jealousy.
-He admits to being cruel – telling Phil (Jason Alexander) she’s a hooker.
+He admits to jealousy and to cruelty.
+That is after he tells Phil (Jason Alexander) she’s a hooker.
 Actually, though, his cruelty is not directed towards Vivian, even though outwardly it is.
-It’s meant to stop his growing attachment.
 He’s afraid of being hurt, and he tries to make Vivian someone he can’t love.

 Apologizing goes a long way in a relationship.
 Especially knowing when.
 Edward apologizes.
 He tells her he’s sorry for being “stupid and cruel.”
 He almost admits to loving her.
 Yet, it takes Vivian leaving, (his worst fear), to make him realize how much he needs her.

 Edward needs Vivian in many ways.
 She’s real.
-She’s blatantly honest.
-She makes him laugh.
-She loosens him up.
-She opens up his feelings.
-She helps him become aware he wants to build things; and, mostly, that it’s a relationship he needs to build.
+Blatantly honest.
+Makes him laugh.
+Loosens him up.
+Opens up his feelings.
+She helps him become aware that he wants to build things.
+And, mostly, that it’s a relationship he needs to build in Pretty Woman.